Welcome to the Church of SQRLS Web Site!

 From Arthur Wilkinson:

-Hello, and thank
+Hello, and thank you for contacting

 A similar idea was attempted in the anti-spam industry by a company known as Blue Security.
 You can read about what happened to them at the link below: